ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 need to go through several pair exchanges to get from the asset you have to the asset you want.

 A function parameter in solidity can be stored either in `memory` or the `calldata`.
-If the function is an entry point to the contract, called directly from a user (using a transaction) or a different contract, then the parameter's value can be taken directly from the call data.
+If the function is an entry point to the contract, called directly from a user (using a transaction) or from a different contract, then the parameter's value can be taken directly from the call data.
 If the function is called internally, as `_swap` above, then the parameters have to be stored in `memory`.
 From the perspective of the called contract `calldata` is read only.